Monday, May 13

 Mitigate risks where the benefits out weigh the costs.

 People work in teams for a reason.
-In effective teams, team members will cover for each other’s weaknesses and utilise each others strengths.
+In effective teams, members cover each other’s weaknesses and amplify each other’s strengths.

 Conclusion